Start by taking a tour with us in this short video (3:40) in which we and our clients talk about what we do, and why we find it so important.

 Have a look at this short video clip (90 seconds), which explains what Mind does nationally and locally.

 Mind is the leading mental health charity in England and Wales, and the best known charity for mental health.
 The goals of Mind are:

 - Staying well: Support people likely to develop mental health problems, to stay well.

 - Empowering choice: Empower people who experience a mental health problem to make informed choices about how they live and recover.

 - Improving services and support: Ensure people get the right services and support at the right time to help their recovery and enable them to live with their mental health problem.

 - Enabling social participation: Open the doors to people with experience of mental health problems participating fully in society.

 - Removing inequality of opportunity: Gain equality of treatment for people who experience both mental health and other forms of discrimination.

 - Organisational excellence: Make the most of our assets by building a culture of excellence.

-West Kent Mind began as the Sevenoaks and District Association for Mental Health (SDAMH) in 1962, and was one of the first local associations to affiliate to national Mind (then known as the National Association for Mental Health) in 1964.
+West Kent Mind began as the Sevenoaks and District Association for Mental Health (SDAMH) in 1962.
+It was one of the first local associations to affiliate to national Mind (then known as the National Association for Mental Health) in 1964.
 SDAMH became Sevenoaks Area Mind in 2005, and became West Kent Mind in 2015.
 As part of our 50th Anniversary celebrations in 2013/14, Community Development Director Jenny Godfrey interviewed some of the early pioneers and compiled this history of West Kent Mind.